 According to the report, as temperatures continue to rise, the consequences will become more disastrous and their extent will become greater.
 Only highly ambitious and immediate actions will allow us to meet the commitments of the Paris Climate Agreement, in which the goal of limiting global warming to 1.5 degrees Celsius, compared to pre-industrial levels, was set.
 To meet these goals, it would be necessary to reduce all emissions of carbon and methane by mankind to zero by 2050 - a goal no longer attainable with a slow and gradual reduction in emissions.
 The IPCC report predicts that should humanity fail to reduce greenhouse gas emissions, we will surpass the two degrees threshold by the middle of the century if not sooner.
 Such warming will resuly in severe damage to our natural systems as well as to agricultural produce, infrastructure and more.

 The authors specify that so far the oceans and lands have absorbed nearly 59 percent of all carbon dioxide emitted by mankind, having moderated thus the extent of global warming.
-The more greenhouse gasses we emit, the less will the natural environment be capable of absorbing them, and thus the greater the part of the emitted carbon that will remain in the atmosphere by the end of the century, making climate changes more rapid and acute.
+The more greenhouse gases we emit, the less will the natural environment be capable of absorbing them, and thus the greater the part of the emitted carbon that will remain in the atmosphere by the end of the century, making climate changes more rapid and acute.
 Should we continue to increase our emission levels, the world is expected to grow warmer by three to five degrees by the end of the century.

 In the optimistic scenarios (left), only a third of the carbon dioxide we emit accumulates in the atmosphere (marked in gray in each column).
-In the more pessimistic scenarios, the oceans and land absorb only about 40 percent of greenhouse gasses | Source: IPCC Report.
+In the more pessimistic scenarios, the oceans and land absorb only about 40 percent of greenhouse gases | Source: IPCC Report.

 Severe Local Consequences